Genetics, Cancer and Personalised Medicine (Intercalated) BMSc (Hons)

 Studying medicine gives you a clear trajectory towards becoming a doctor, but what if you’d like the opportunity to study a specific topic in more detail or explore a more lab-based or theoretical area of medicine?
 This is where an intercalated degree could be of benefit.

 With an intercalated degree, you can spend a year studying a topic of interest, which has a number of benefits: you’ll be more informed about different options for your career post-graduation, you can gain new transferable skills, including research skills, and gain a deeper insight into a subject area that interests you.
-An intercalated degree can also increase your competitiveness for application to foundation training by gaining you extra points for academic achievement.

 This course looks at the application of molecular genetics and personalised medicine in the context of the treatment of cancer and other genetic diseases.
 You'll look at three areas - genetics, cancer, and personalised medicine - and will gain a strong understanding of how genetics can influence how diseases spread and are treated.